-Ranking a city around the world can be a very difficult thing to do.
-You need to take into consideration living expenses, safety, what you can do, job prospects and much more.
-Other factors you need to take into consideration include education, including schooling and further education, weather and transport.
+Ranking a city requires the accumulation and sorting of a huge amount of information.
+You need to take into consideration living expenses, safety, things to do, job prospects and much more.
+Other factors you need to take into consideration include education, weather and transport.
 Compiling all of these factors allows you to see how a city ranks in comparison with others.
 Dublin is ranking as a great place to live and work within Europe.

 Dublin now ranks as one of the top 10 most reputable cities in Europe.
 Here at Eldron, we love our ‘Dooblin’ (Dublin).
-We obviously would rank our capital the best city in the world not just Europe.
-All the factors of our great city such as the nightlife, the City Centre, sports and attractions, make a city you just can’t help but love.
+We obviously would rank our capital the best city in the world, not just in Europe.
+All the factors of our great city such as the nightlife, the city centre, sports, and attractions make a city you just can’t help but love.

-We love a good Guiness or Whisky on a night out.
-We love our sports especially our rugby and Gaelic sports.
+We love a good Guinness or Irish whisky on a night out.
+We love our sports especially rugby and Gaelic sports.
 And you can’t forget about the great bars and clubs around the city.
-But all this does not help you want to move to Dublin as it doesn’t show the complete rank of the city, its just our personal preference.

 One of the most helpful resources is the EDCi, The European Digital City index.
-It was last completed in 2016, so there are some variables between then and now, especially given the high level of development within the city.
+It was last completed in 2016, so there will be some variables between then and now, especially given the high level of development within the city.

 Living in Dublin

-2016 was a long time ago and a lot of thins have changed around the city, that would increase this ranking.
-The city is full of culture, especially its nightlife with the Temple Bar District being a must see if you are ever in the city.
+2016 was a long time ago and a lot of things have changed around the city that would increase this ranking.
+The city is full of culture, especially its nightlife with the Temple Bar District being a must-see.
 With many traditional bars and pubs around the city that are always full of life, your nights out will never be the same.

-There are also many attractions and the city including the famous Guinness Storehouse, Dublin Castle, Jamesons Distillery, Ha’Penny Bridge and Trinity college.
-The Zoo is also a must see.
+There are also many attractions and the city including the famous Guinness Storehouse, Dublin Castle, Jamesons Distillery, Ha’Penny Bridge, Viking Tours, and the Book of Kells at Trinity College.
 All these attractions plus more make the city a great place to live, with many things to do for all of the family.
-Take the kids to the zoo during the day and then treat yourself to a relaxing Guinness in one of the great bars.
+Take the kids on a Viking tour during the day and then treat yourself to a relaxing Guinness in one of the great bars.

 The one massive downfall to Dublin and is quite damaging to its living ranking is its housing crisis.
 This pulls the living rank within the city down by a lot of numbers.
 That is why we are here to help you out.